Billpack68/startup/notes/js-notes.md

 - Put information into local storage that you can reference later (from a different page on the website,etc)
 - Can cache information for the next time the browser visits the website in case the server isn't working

+## Promises/async

+- You can make a function asyncronous and use await to make stuff happen in the background and then execute the code after a certain something happens